 Canadian permanent residents are afforded many of the same rights as Canadian citizens and can apply for citizenship after living in Canada for just three years.

 Interested in learning more about how you can immigrate to Canada as a permanent resident?
-Complete our free online assessment form today!Do you qualify for Canadian PR?
-Find out today!
+Complete our free online assessment form today!

 Express Entry | Uncategorized